 For nationwide, regional and statewide comparisons, check out the table below to find out how Bluefield State College compares to other colleges.

 In-State Tuition Discount Available

-The cost of tuition and fees at Bluefield State College is dramatically lowered for residents of West Virginia.
-Tuition and fees for in-state students is set at $6,408 for the 2016 - 2017 year, a 50.2% discount off the price charged to out-of-state students.
-Tuition is $6,408 and fees $0.
+The cost of tuition and fees at Bluefield State College is significantly lowered for residents of West Virginia.
+Tuition and fees for in-state students is set at $6,728 for the 2017 - 2018 year, a 48.4% discount off the price charged to out-of-state students.
+Tuition is $6,728 and fees $0.

 For more info, check out Bluefield State College Part Time Tuition & Fees.